Water-borne Diseases and You

 Bacterial Dysentery

-• Symptoms: Bloody diarrhea with mucus, abdominal cramps, fever, sudden weight loss
+• Symptoms: Bloody diarrhoea with mucus, abdominal cramps, fever, sudden weight loss

 • Severity: Moderate to severe